data-dependent/osrs-guides/skilling.md

  - **Tick 3**: The skilling timer decrements to 1.
  - **Tick 4**: The skilling timer decrements to 0.
 During our turn, in interaction with npcs, we attack the guard, setting our skilling timer to 3.

-When the skilling timer is -1, eating a 3t food such as roe or caviar moves the skilling timer to 2, which is the same effect as from a knife-log.
-Sometimes this is referred to as eating "continuing cycles".
+Eating food will bring the skilling tick into the future when the skilling timer is a small enough negative number.
+For instance, when the skilling timer is -1, eating a 3t food such as roe or caviar moves the skilling timer to 2.
+Since this is the same effect as from a knife-log, sometimes this is referred to as eating having the ability to "continue cycles".
 An example is shown below.

 <div style="text-align:center"><img src="https://i.imgur.com/WayNBjJ.gif" alt='Cut-eat 3t barb fishing' width=500>